IrwenXYZ/TM-WSSS-GSX-Profile/README.md

 # TaiModel's Singapore Changi Airport GSX Profile
 This profile is heavily work in progress.
 GSX Pro 3.3.3 or later must be used for this profile.

+Note: currently excluding South Apron, SIA Hanger 2, and CAB W/E because it's rarely used, will be updated in a future update.

 Like my work?
 Support me at https://ko-fi.com/irwenxyz

 ## What this profile includes
 - Custom named gates
 - Accurate wingspan for all gates
 - Proper parking positions
+- VDGS/Marshaller positions

 ### Parking Positions
 This profile includes proper parking positions for the following aircraft types